 Packaging is very much in the spotlight, but some of the solutions being advocated make little environmental sense.
 Business should use this crisis to make meaningful changes with real long-term benefits for health and the environment, argues Debbie Hitchen.

-Plastic: A success story and a disaster
+Plastic - A success story and a disaster

-The rise of single use plastics has been a result of its super-flexibility and suitability for a wide range of packaging applications.
-Combined with our changing consumption patterns as a nation, plastic innovation has resulted in lower cost, lightweight packaging with transport impact benefits and properties which not only protect, but in the case of some food items, enhance product shelf life.
+The rise of single-use plastics has been a result of its super-flexibility and suitability for a wide range of packaging applications.
+As our consumption patterns have changed from reusable-focused to favoring single-use application, plastic has suited everyone from business owners to end consumers.
+Innovation around plastic since its introduction in the 1950s has resulted in lower cost, lightweight packaging with added transport impact benefits which not only protect, but in the case of some food items, enhance product shelf life.

 Unfortunately, some of the actions being proposed in the heat of the moment may not ultimately deliver the environmental and health benefits we all seek.
 Setting ambitious goals to remove all plastic packaging and replace it with a recyclable or more sustainable alternative may seem laudable, but also brings with it many new questions and challenges.

-At Anthesis, we have been working on a range of solutions for our clients, including:
+Our work on this area has certainly ramped up over the past year where we have been working on a range of solutions for our clients, including:

 - Material substitution choices